 143 Main St., East Hampton

-While it sits steps from East Hampton’s boutique and gallery-packed main drag, entering this six-room inn (there’s also a separate two-family carriage house) is a lot like stepping into a time machine.
+While it sits steps from East Hampton’s boutique-and-gallery-packed main drag, entering this six-room inn (there’s also a separate two-family carriage house) is a lot like stepping into a time machine.
 The picket-fenced, whitewashed home has functioned as a hotel since—you guessed it—1770.
-Alongside modern additions like the in-room iPad docks and flat screens, its beautiful Colonial flourishes—exposed wooden beams, antique fireplace—are perfectly intact.
-We go for the ever-reliable and delicious burgers at the on-site restaurant.
+Alongside modern additions like in-room flat-screen TVs, its beautiful Colonial flourishes—exposed-wooden beams, antique fireplaces—are perfectly intact.
+We go for the ever-reliable and delicious burgers at the on-site tavern.

 207 Main St., East Hampton

-Longtime owners Jenny and Jonathan Baker have revamped their East Hampton destination hotel this summer.
-The refreshed design lends a whimsical look to the traditional American aesthetic of the shared rooms, including the bar, lounge, and sun room.
-We love how each of the nineteen guest rooms are individually designed, making you feel like you're staying at your friend's summerhouse.
-Replete with a new restaurant from Chef David Strandridge of Cafe Clover, it is hands-down an excellent place to visit or stay.
+Longtime owners Jenny and Jonathan Baker recently revamped their East Hampton destination hotel.
+The refreshed design lends a whimsical look to the traditional American aesthetic of the shared rooms, including the bar, lounge, and sunroom.
+We love how each of the nineteen guest rooms is individually designed, making you feel as if you're staying at your friend's summer house.
+Complete with a new restaurant from Chef David Strandridge of Cafe Clover, it is hands down an excellent place to visit or stay.
 Interior photos: Fran Parente.